Half-Life: Alyx: Plot

-Inside the vault, Alyx finds the apartment complex around which it was built.
-Anomalous physical phenomena permeate the building; objects float in antigravity, and mirrored rooms are stacked on top of one another.
-Alyx discovers an advanced prison cell in its center.
-She breaks it open, expecting to find Gordon, but instead releases the mysterious G-Man.
-As a reward, the G-Man offers his services to Alyx.
-She requests he remove the Combine from Earth, but the G-Man claims that the interests of his other "employers" are too strong to justify such a significant change.
-He instead transfers her to the future, and offers her the chance to change the outcome of Eli's death at the hands of a Combine Advisor at the end of Half-Life 2: Episode Two.
+As a reward for freeing him, the G-Man offers his services to Alyx.
+She demands the removal of the Combine from Earth, but the G-Man says this would not be in the interests of his "employers".
+He instead shows her a vision taking place five years in the future, and offers her the chance to change the outcome of Eli's death at the hands of a Combine Advisor at the White Forest rocket facility.
 Alyx complies, killing the Advisor and saving her father.
-The G-Man informs Alyx that she has proven herself capable of replacing Gordon, with whom the G-Man has grown dissatisfied.
-He traps Alyx in stasis and leaves.

-Gordon regains consciousness in White Forest base.
-Eli is alive, but Alyx is missing.
-Eli realizes what has happened to Alyx, declares his intention to kill the G-Man, and hands Gordon his crowbar.
+The G-Man informs Alyx that she has proven herself capable of replacing Freeman, with whom he has grown dissatisfied.
+Despite Alyx's protests, he suspends her in stasis and leaves.
+Five years later, Freeman regains consciousness at White Forest and is reunited with Eli.
+Realizing that the G-Man has Alyx, Eli declares his intention to kill him and hands Freeman his crowbar.